List of unconstructed state highways in California: State Route 142

-State Route 148 is an unconstructed highway of Sacramento, stretching 16.3 miles (26.2 km) from I-5 east to proposed SR 65.
-It was proposed as a freeway, but that was cancelled in 1975 due to opposition.
-The City of Sacramento proposed Cosumnes River Boulevard and Calvine Road for this highway.
-In 2002, Caltrans recommended removing the route definition from the state highway system (but this never appeared to happen).
-In 2010, the freeway option was brought back as the Capital Southeast Connector.
-It is under construction.
+State Route 152

 A 15.1-mile (24.3 km) easterly extension of State Route 152 is unconstructed, connecting the current east end at SR 99 near Chowchilla with proposed SR 65.

-State Route 157, which was proposed from I-805 near Ocean View Boulevard in San Diego to SR 125 near the Sweetwater Reservoir, was unconstructed until it was deleted in 1994.
+State Route 162

 A 62.9-mile (101.2 km) portion in the middle of State Route 162, between Covelo and Elk Creek, is unconstructed.
-It is Mendocino Pass Road and Alder Springs Road, and Caltrans is taking it over, with signage being put up.
+The traversable route is along Mendocino Pass Road and Alder Springs Road; most of it is through Mendocino National Forest and federally maintained by the U.S. Forest Service as Forest Highway 7.

+State Route 164

 The southernmost 1.4 mile (2.3 km) of State Route 164 is unconstructed, connecting SR 19 with I-605 near Pico Rivera.
 This section is the proposed Rio Hondo Freeway.

+State Route 169

 An 18.2-mile (29.3 km) portion in the middle of State Route 169 along the Klamath River is unconstructed, between Klamath Glen and Johnsons.
 This is due to the flooding.
 Caltrans has completed a feasibility study for this section.